Differentially Private Joint Independence Test

 \section{Introduction}

-Measuring the dependence or testing independence between variables is a fundamental problem in statistics, with applications to diverse fields spanning causal inference, feature screening, and gene detection \citep{Chatterjee2021ANC}.
-Two of the most classical non-parametric measures may be Spearman's $\rho$ and Kendall's $\tau$, which are not effective for detecting associations that are not monotonic.
-Numerous proposals have sprung up to address the deficiency.
-Among these, kernel-based methods \citep{Gretton2005MeasuringSD} and distance correlation \citep{Szekely2007MeasuringAT} have received considerable attention for both theoretical appeal and simplicity in form.
-Although they quantify the difference between the joint distributions of the two random vectors and their marginals in different metrics, the equivalence between the two methodology is established under a unifying framework by \cite{Sejdinovic2013EquivalenceOD}.
-Other representative approaches include mutual information \citep{cover2005elements}, projection-based measures \citep{Zhu2017ProjectionCB,Chen2025AKI}, rank-based correlations \citep{Bergsma2014ACT}; see \cite{Tjstheim2022StatisticalDB} for a comprehensive review.
+Testing independence among variables is a fundamental problem in statistics, with applications spanning causal inference, feature screening, and gene detection \citep{Chatterjee2021ANC}.
+Two of the most classical nonparametric tests are based on Spearman's $\rho$ and Kendall's $\tau$, but these are not effective for detecting non-monotonic associations.
+Numerous proposals have emerged to address this limitation.
+Among these, kernel-based methods \citep{Gretton2005MeasuringSD} and distance correlation \citep{Szekely2007MeasuringAT,Szekely2009BrownianDC} have received considerable attention for both their theoretical appeal and simplicity of form.
+Although these approaches quantify the difference between the joint distributions of two random vectors and their marginals using different metrics, the equivalence between the two frameworks was established by \cite{Sejdinovic2013EquivalenceOD}.
+Other representative approaches include mutual information \citep{cover2005elements}, projection-based measures \citep{Zhu2017ProjectionCB,Chen2025AKI}, and rank-based correlations \citep{Bergsma2014ACT}.
+We refer the reader to \cite{Tjstheim2022StatisticalDB} for a comprehensive review.